 If the project is determined to be eligible for warrants, FTA assigns automatic Medium ratings on the Mobility Improvements, Congestion Relief, and Cost-Effectiveness criteria if the cost of the proposed New Starts project and existing transit ridership in the corridor today fit within certain thresholds.
-FTA is proposing to update the thresholds for qualifying for project justification warrants, as shown in the chart below.
-FTA developed the proposed warrant thresholds based on an examination of data from past and current projects in the CIG program, consideration of national transit ridership trends post COVID, and cost inflation that has occurred since the thresholds were first established in 2015.
-Based on this analysis, FTA determined that it is reasonable to propose the revised warrant thresholds depicted below.
+FTA developed the warrant thresholds below based on an examination of data from past and current projects in the CIG program, consideration of national transit ridership trends post-COVID, and cost inflation that has occurred since the thresholds were first established in 2015.